SaaS renewals: strategies for negotiating better contract terms

 Remove auto renewal clauses

-While there are a small number of businesses that like the convenience that auto renewals bring, for many others they are a huge — and often costly — problem.
+While there are a small number of businesses that like the convenience that auto renewals bring, especially for business critical applications, for many others they are a huge — and often costly — problem.

 But while as many as 89% of vendors have auto renewal clauses stipulated in their contracts, these clauses aren’t always set in stone and can be removed.
 You just have to ask.